Ladidi Ladida: Music video

 The music video begins with Heidi driving a Volkswagen Beetle while Saseline reads a map.
-Footage of the sisters travelling is intercut with footage of them dancing in a room surrounded by people.
+"This Is How We Party" can be heard briefly as a radio is tuned to different stations.
+Footage of the sisters travelling is intercut with footage of them dancing on a small stage in front of a crowd of people.
 When the Volkswagen stalls, the girls get their bags out of the car and start walking along the road, before hitchhiking a ride in the back of a truck carrying frozen fish.
 Later, the girls get out of the truck and get into the back of a black station wagon.
 When the two men in the front of the station wagon discover a fish in the girl's belongings, they kick them out of the vehicle.
 The girls commence walking down the road again.
 A sedan containing two men with stockings over their faces is seen driving along the road.
 The men abandon the vehicle and flee the area.
 When the girls come across the vehicle, they find handguns inside.
 Heidi picks one up, as a police car with its lights and sirens activated drives up to the vehicle.
 The words "To be continued..." appear on the screen as the song ends.
 After the screen turns black the sound of a gun being cocked is heard.